Problems

 Functional Constipation Is Highly Treatable

-With proper treatment, 50% of referred children recover within 6-12 months, and 80% recover within 10 years.
-First-line treatment is polyethylene glycol (PEG), which research confirms is safe and does not cause dependence.
+With proper treatment, 50% of children recover within 6-12 months, and 80% recover within 10 years.
+First-line treatment is polyethylene glycol (PEG), which is safe and does not cause dependence.

 What Actually Helps

-Address hard stools first with adequate fiber, fluids, and medical treatment if needed—constipation is typically the root cause
+Address hard stools first with adequate fiber, fluids, and medical treatment if needed

 Time attempts after meals to leverage the gastrocolic reflex